rheyhannh/iloveimg-nodejs/README.md

 **Example: Debugging API Requests**

-ILoveApi provides a [debug](https://www.iloveapi.com/docs/api-reference#testing) mode that allows you to inspect each request sent to their servers.
+ILoveApi's provides a [debug](https://www.iloveapi.com/docs/api-reference#testing) mode that allows you to inspect each request sent to their servers.
 This is particularly useful for testing and understanding what data is being transmitted, such as request bodies, parameters, and other values.

 **Important**
 - When using debug mode, the API does not actually process your request.